SFDO-Tooling/CumulusCI/docs/continuous_integration.rst

 MetaCI
 ------

-The Salesforce.org release engineering team that built CumulusCI also maintains *MetaCI*, a specialized lightweight CI server for building Salesforce projects from GitHub repositories using CumulusCI flows.
+Salesforce.org Release Engineering also maintains a continuous integration system called *MetaCI*.
 MetaCI is an open source app built to run on Heroku, and is designed specifically to work with CumulusCI and Salesforce.
+MetaCI's advantages for CumulusCI-based development processes include:
+* Easily configuring CumulusCI flows as CI builds
+* Scaling efficiently up to 100 parallel builds without reserving permanent capacity
+* Exposing CumulusCI flows through a web UI for users to create scratch orgs

 Setting up MetaCI is an involved process that requires experience working with apps on Heroku and CumulusCI.
 To learn more about MetaCI and how to run it with a project, see `MetaCI <https://github.com/SFDO-Tooling/MetaCI>`_.